Jimmycheong/playing_with_gatling/README.md

 ### How to run

 Firstly, we need to start up the web server.

-1a) Either run the Flask (Python) application by running the following command on the terminal:
+Method 1.
+Either run the Flask (Python) application by running the following command on the terminal:

 ```
 cd flask_app